Globular Cluster NGC 6342

 Finder Chart

 The globular cluster NGC 6342 is located in the constellation Ophiuchus, circa 1° south of globular cluster Messier 9.
 On 12 June it is in opposition to the Sun.
-From Switzerland it can best be seen in the months February to October.
+From your location it can best be seen in the months March to November.

 Ophiuchus: Globular Cluster NGC 6342